openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 ## Proposal

 ### Change Management Overview
-Establish a new, namespaced Custom Resource Definition (CRD) called `ChangeManagementPolicy` which allows cluster lifecycle administrators to capture their requirements for when resource(s) associated with the policy can initiate material changes on the cluster.
-The new resource is namespaced because it will be used in both Standalone and Hosted Control Plane (HCP) environments.
-In HCP, `HostedCluster` (representing hosted control-plane information) and `NodePool` (representing worker-node information) CRDs are namespaced on the management cluster.
-It is natural then, for these namespaced resources to refer to a `ChangeManagementPolicy` in the same namespace.
+We will establish two new custom Resource Definitions (CRDs) which allow cluster lifecycle administrators to capture their requirements for when resource(s) associated with the CRDs can initiate material changes to a cluster.
+1. `ChangeManagementPolicy` - cluster scoped resource for management of internal changes within the cluster hosting the CRD.
+2. `HostedChangeManagementPolicy` - namespaced resource, created on a management cluster, in the same namespace as a `HostedCluster`, to control changes to resources associated with that `HostedCluster`.

+The semantics of the APIs are identical other than the type of cluster they are intended to influence.

-Add a `changeManagement` stanza to several existing resources in the OpenShift ecosystem which can reference the new `ChangeManagementPolicy` resource to restrict when and how their associated controllers can initiate material changes to a cluster.
+Resources subject to change management will include a `changeManagement` stanza allowing cluster lifecycle administrators to reference defined `[Hosted]ChangeManagementPolicy` objects.
+Several existing resources in the OpenShift ecosystem will be updated to include support for change management to restrict when and how their associated controllers can initiate material changes to a cluster.
-- HCP's `HostedCluster`.
+- HCP's `HostedCluster` can reference `HostedChangeManagementPolicy`.
 Honored by HyperShift Operator and supported by underlying CAPI providers.
-- HCP's `NodePool`.
+- HCP's `NodePool` can reference `HostedChangeManagementPolicy`.
 Honored by HyperShift Operator and supported by underlying CAPI providers.
-- Standalone's `ClusterVersion`.
+- Standalone's `ClusterVersion` can reference `ChangeManagementPolicy`.
 Honored by Cluster Version Operator.
-- Standalone's `MachineConfigPool`.
+- Standalone's `MachineConfigPool` can reference `ChangeManagementPolicy`.
 Honored by Machine Config Operator.

 Changes that are not allowed to be initiated due to a change management policy will be called "pending".
 Controllers responsible for initiating pending changes will await a permissive window